Bachelor of Hospitality and Tourism Management

 About this Course

-This degree will equip you for a career in the hospitality and tourism management sector – one of the fastest growing and high demand industries around the world.
+This degree will equip you for a career in the hospitality and tourism management sector – one of the world’s fastest growing and in demand industries.

-You’ll gain an understanding of food and beverage management, sustainable tourism development, managing the service experience, business identity and protocols, the business environment, and event management.
-You can further specialise your degree with marketing, human resource management, international business or events management.
+You’ll gain an understanding of food and beverage management, sustainable tourism development, managing the service, experience, business identity and protocols, the business environment, and data analytics.
+You can also specialise by choosing a major in marketing, human resource management, international business or events management.

-This course will expose you to industry standard technology and you’ll develop international and cultural perspectives.
-You’ll graduate with the essential skills to succeed in middle and senior levels in hospitality and tourism management.
+This course will introduce you to industry standard technology and will give you an international and cultural perspective about the industry.
+Ready to graduate with the essential skills to succeed in middle and senior levels in hospitality and tourism management?

 Australian Qualifications Framework (AQF) level